Is IJR a Good Investment? The Case For and Against (2026)

 +

 IJR distributes a dividend with an approximate yield of ~1.2% (mid-2026).
 See the IJR dividend page for how distributions work.
-Verify the current figure with BlackRock iShares.
+Verify the current figure with iShares.

 What are the risks of buying IJR?